sergueik/springboot_study/basic-tomcat-filter/README.md

 This directory contins a replica of the [Headers Servlet Filter](https://github.com/ggrandes/headers-servlet-filter) project

-It is used with Docker basic tomcat image - the build places the filter jar into catalina lib and updates the `web.xml` then runs the test
+It is used with Docker basic tomcat image - the build places the filter jar intotomcat catalina lib direcotry of a stock Docker base image, and updates the `web.xml` in the same then builds container and executes the functionality validation test.
+The filter class will read configuration and provide the extra HTTP response headers where applicable

+For dealing with XML configuration a designated tool is used (classes written in Java).
+Alternatively one may copy the artifact from the container, modify and plant it back

 ### Testing

+* pick one stock Tomcat 8 Docker image
 ```sh
 docker pull davidcaste/alpine-tomcat
 ```
+* launch unmodified
 ```sh
 docker run -p 8080:8080 -it --rm davidcaste/alpine-tomcat /opt/tomcat/bin/catalina.sh run
 ```
-then it will be running
+* confirm it is running and visible on host forwarded port.
+The command
 ```sh
 netstat -antp | grep 8080
 ```